Amyloid-related imaging abnormalities

 Amyloid-related imaging abnormalities (ARIA) are abnormal differences seen in magnetic resonance imaging of the brain in patients with Alzheimer's disease.
-ARIA is associated with amyloid-modifying therapies, particularly human monoclonal antibodies such as aducanumab.
+ARIA is associated with anti-amyloid drugs, particularly human monoclonal antibodies such as aducanumab.
 There are two types of ARIA: ARIA-E and ARIA-H. The phenomenon was first seen in trials of bapineuzumab.

 ARIA-E

 ARIA-E refers to cerebral edema, involving the breakdown of the tight endothelial junctions of the blood-brain barrier and subsequent accumulation of fluid.
 In a double-blind trial of the humanised monoclonal antibody solanezumab (n = 2042), sixteen patients (11 taking the drug, 5 taking a placebo), or 0.78% developed ARIA-E. A further 7 patients developed ARIA-E during an open-label extension of the trial.

 The effect of ARIA-E depends on the severity and location of the edema.
 Symptoms may include headache, changes in mental state, confusion, vomiting, nausea, tremor and gait disturbances.